Blackfell/BlackfellShell/README.md

 # Installation

-BlackfellShell is designed to run on Linux, but is not intentionally designed as such; it should be possible to run most funcitonality on Windows too.
+BlackfellShell was written on Linux, but is designed to run on Windows too.
 Start by cloning or downloading this repository:

 ```
 git clone https://github.com/Blackfell/BlackfellShell